szhorvat/IGraphM/README.md

  - [Download the zip archive from GitHub](https://github.com/szhorvat/IGraphM/releases)
  - Open the Mathematica's "Applications" directory by evaluating `SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]`
  - Unzip the archive, find the `IGraphM` directory, and move it to Mathematica's "Applications" directory.
+If earlier versions of the package were installed, they must be fully removed.

-**Currently IGraph/M comes only with binaries for OS X 10.9 or later and Linux.**  A Windows version is not available at the moment because I did not manage to compile igraph on Windows.
-If you can help with creating a Windows binary, please see the Contributions section below.
+ IGraph/M requires Mathematica 10 or later.
+Binaries are included for Windows 64 bit, OS X 10.9 or later, and Linux.
+The package must be compiled from source for any other systems.

 The package can be loaded with